House of Medici: 14th century (1300s)

 Members of the Medici family rose to some prominence in the early 14th century in the wool trade, especially with France and Spain.
 Despite the presence of some Medici in the city's government institutions, they were still far less notable than other outstanding families such as the Albizzi or the Strozzi.
-One Salvestro de' Medici was speaker of the woolmakers' guild during the Ciompi revolt of 1378–1382, and one Antonio de' Medici was exiled from Florence in 1396.
+Salvestro de' Medici was speaker of the woolmakers' guild during the Ciompi revolt of 1378–1382, and Antonio de' Medici was exiled from Florence in 1396.
 Involvement in another plot in 1400 caused all branches of the family to be banned from Florentine politics for twenty years, with the exception of two.

-In 1397, late in the 14th century, the Medici dynasty properly began with the founding of the Medici Bank in Florence.
+In 1397, late in the 14th century, the Medici dynasty began with the founding of the Medici Bank in Florence.
 Giovanni di Bicci de' Medici (c.
 1360–1429), son of Averardo de' Medici (1320–1363), increased the wealth of the family through the creation of the Medici Bank, and he became one of the richest men in the city of Florence.
 Although he never held any political office, he gained popular support for the family through his backing for the introduction of a proportional system of taxation.
 Giovanni's son Cosimo the Elder, Pater Patriae (father of the country), took over in 1434 as gran maestro (the unofficial head of the Florentine Republic).

 Rise to power

 Until the late 14th century, the leading family of Florence was the House of Albizzi.
 The city's numerous luxurious palazzi were becoming surrounded by townhouses built by the prospering merchant class.

 The main challengers to the Albizzi family were the Medici, first under Giovanni di Bicci de' Medici, later under his son Cosimo di Giovanni de' Medici and great-grandson, Lorenzo de' Medici.
 The Medici controlled the Medici Bank—then Europe's largest bank—and an array of other enterprises in Florence and elsewhere.

 The Medici family was connected to most other elite families of the time through marriages of convenience, partnerships, or employment, so the family had a central position in the social network: several families had systematic access to the rest of the elite families only through the Medici, perhaps similar to banking relationships.
 Some examples of these families include the Bardi, Altoviti, Ridolfi, Zurla, Cavalcanti and the Tornabuoni.
 This has been suggested as a reason for the rise of the Medici family.